 But where’s the fun in that?
 Where’s the freedom?
 Where’s the challenge, and where’s the creative spirit?

-When you become a freelance writer the possibilities are endless
+3. As a freelancer the possibilities are endless

-So why isn’t everyone doing it?
-Because some people place other things higher up on their list of priorities.
+So why isn’t everybody doing it?
+The simple answer is: because some people place other things higher up on their list of priorities.
 Things like social status, security and predictability to name a few.
 And that’s fine too.
-That’s their choice – as I said, if absolutely everybody were to become a freelance writer it would be disastrous (and perhaps lose its appeal anyway!).
+That’s their choice.

-All I’m saying is that different people value different things.
-Which makes sense when you think about it; the world is made up of wildly different individuals so it stands to reason we might not all hold exactly the same values as each other.
+Different people value different things.
+Which makes sense when you think about it: the world is made up of wildly different individuals so it stands to reason that we don't all have the same values.

-For instance, I value above all things, including especially security and social status, something I’ve already mentioned: freedom.
+For instance, I value above most things, including security and social status, something I’ve already mentioned and am grateful for each and every day: freedom.

-The trick is to find out what you – that’s you, not everybody else you work, sleep and hang out with – hold as your most important personal and professional value and make it your number one priority.
+The trick is to find out what you – that’s you, not everybody you work with/sleep with/follow on Insta – hold as your most important personal and professional value.